Online Undergraduate Program

 - Performance analysts

-Some of our courses are available across all five of our campuses.
-We encourage students to diversify their education by participating in our campus exchanges.
+Some of our courses are available across all our campuses – Barcelona, Geneva, Montreux, Munich and online.
+We encourage students to diversify their education by participating in our inter-campus exchanges.
 Choose the perfect location for you and gain international experience while expanding your global network.

 Our admissions process is quick and straightforward and our admissions department is here to help guide you through the process